How to Tell If Someone Else Is Using Your Facebook Account

 - Select “Log Out” for the chosen device.

-The device that you logged out of Facebook will no longer have access until it becomes logged in again, if possible.
-If it was someone accessing your account and you change your login credentials, it indeed won’t happen again on that particular device.
+Performing these steps will instantly log the user out of your account.
+If it was someone accessing your account and you changed your login credentials, they won’t be able to log back into your account.
 If the device shows up again later, it might be one of your devices, even if it displays as an unknown device.
 However, it is still possible that a hacker could crack your new login password too.

 Log Out of All Devices at Once in Facebook from iPhone or Android